jaredtumiel/fastpages/_posts/2020-08-08-free-energy1.md

 In the time you read all of the above, you breathed several times, each of your cells used some ATP, some cells died or were phagocytosed, the state of your brain changed and a bunch of different neurons fired, and yet You are still a thing in the world.
 From this I infer that you did not suddenly dissolve into an unremarkable puddle of goo in the preceding 30 seconds. **This is our second big insight into the FEP: as a system, many little things can change (you are dynamic), but you must keep yourself tightly bound into a larger pattern - you can be micro-random but must be macro-stable!**.
 Friston often refers to this as possessing an 'attracting set' - a set of states that all of your bizarre chemical processes can wiggle around in and between, but not out of.

 There are lots of ways you could configure all of the atoms that currently constitute 'you'.
 Unfortunately, the vast majority are unworkable, probably because the most likely arrangement of those atoms is spread in a thin mist somewhere between here and Neptune.
-The small subset of all possible ways to configure yourself that keeps you ‘you’ is your phenotype, and homeostasis is basically the process of keeping yourself in those states through feedback and self-regulation.
+The small subset of all possible ways to configure yourself that keeps you ‘you’ is your **phenotype**, and homeostasis is basically the process of keeping yourself in those states through feedback and self-regulation.
 To survive long-term, you need to have a high probability of occupying those states that are compatible with life (and a low probability of becoming a thin mist somewhere between here and Neptune)

 Let’s make a concrete example out of temperature...